 The Wild Atlantic Way, which snakes along the Irish Atlantic coast, is the longest coastal route in the world.
-Kerry is one of the counties that this magnificent trail travels through and I’ve written a number of posts showcasing the Kerry stretch of the route.
+Kerry is one of the counties that this magnificent trail travels through.
+I’ve written a number of posts showcasing the Wild Atlantic Way in Kerry.

 COASTAL KERRY DESTINATIONS

 Starting in the north of the county, my Tour of North Kerry encompasses information on an old British courthouse and jail, a Franciscan Abbey, a 15th Century castle and the remarkable beaches of the north Kerry coast.
 The journey ends in Tralee, the administrative capital of Kerry.